CDC director Susan Monarez is fired and other agency leaders resign

 Her departure coincided with the resignations this week of at least four top CDC officials.
 The list includes Dr. Debra Houry, the agency's deputy director; Dr. Daniel Jernigan, head of the agency's National Center for Emerging and Zoonotic Infectious Diseases; Dr. Demetre Daskalakis, head of its National Center for Immunization and Respiratory Diseases; and Dr. Jennifer Layden, director of the Office of Public Health Data, Surveillance, and Technology.

-In an email seen by an AP reporter, Houry lamented the crippling effects on the agency from planned budget cuts, reorganization and firings.
+In an email seen by The Associated Press, Houry lamented the crippling effects on the agency from planned budget cuts, reorganization and firings.

 “I am committed to protecting the public's health, but the ongoing changes prevent me from continuing in my job as a leader of the agency,” she wrote.